 Lu Mi 米璐

-I am currently a Shanahan Foundation Fellow at the Allen Institute, and postdoctoral researcher at the University of Washington, Seattle, where I work closely with Dr. Uygar Sümbül, Prof. Matthew Golub, Prof. Edgar Walker, and Prof. Eric Shea-Brown.
+I am currently a Shanahan Foundation Fellow at the Allen Institute for Brain Science, and postdoctoral researcher at the University of Washington, where I work closely with Dr. Uygar Sümbül, Prof. Matthew Golub, Prof. Edgar Walker, and Prof. Eric Shea-Brown.
 Prior to that, I received my Ph.D. at MIT CSAIL in 2022, where I studied in Computational Connectomics Group.
 I was fortunate to be advised by Prof. Nir Shavit at MIT, and co-advised by Prof. Aravinthan D.T.
 Samuel and Prof. Jeff W. Lichtman at Harvard Center for Brain Science.
 Meanwhile, I was a visiting researcher at HHMI Janelia Research Campus working with Dr. Srinivas C. Turaga.
 I also held research internship at Google and Waymo.

 I received my M.S. degree at MIT EECS in 2019, and B.S. degree at Tsinghua in 2017.